tacsio/random-codes/java-cmd/README.md

 # Java CMD

-Java 11 has a lot of new features, a really cool feature included in [JEP 330](https://openjdk.java.net/jeps/330) is related to the enhancement of the java launcher to run a program supplied as a single file of Java source code.
+Java 11 has a lot of new features, a cool feature included in [JEP 330](https://openjdk.java.net/jeps/330) is related to the enhancement of the java launcher to run a program supplied as a single file of Java source code.
 Another interesting change is the support to execute Unix shebang based files.

 Create executable scripts in Python is very simple: